qbead/qbeadWebsite/content/book/dancing.md

 If you are curious about the sensor itself, check out our [specs](/specs) page where we talk more about the motion sensor and the other components of the SpinWheel.
 :::

-You can program your SpinWheel to light up different colors as it moves like this animation.
+The code below will light up the virtual SpinWheel in  different colors as it moves.
 After you click `Run`, grab the SpinWheel and shake it.

 <div class="ssw-codecontent" markdown=0>